 - Heat Factor.
 Mild-Medium.
 My version isn't an overly spicy version, with only a touch of heat.
 You can easily add in hotter chili flakes to achieve your perfect balance.
 Use bell peppers for a no-heat version.

 That's it, my friends.
-I hope you enjoy my Thai Sweet Chili Sauce recipe.
+I hope you enjoy your Sweet Thai Chili Sauce.
 Let me know if you make it.
 I'd love to hear how it turned out for you.
 Keep it spicy!

 Try Some of My Other Popular Recipes